In C++ development, the iostream standard library is utilized, offering the cin and cout functions for input and output operations correspondingly.

 C++ FileStream example: reading from a file

-Let's see the simple example of reading from a text file testout.txt using C++ FileStream programming.
+Let's explore a basic illustration of how to read from a text file named testout.txt using C++ FileStream programming.

 Example